Xomega-Net/Xomega.Docs/docs/tutorial/3-details/7-related-fields.md

 ## Custom service implementation

-Now that we have updated the model, let's provide custom implementation for the services to support our updates.
+Now that we have updated the model, let's provide a custom implementation for the services to support our updates.

 ### Customized Person entity

-To make writing custom service code easier, let's fist create a custom partial class for the `Person` entity, in order to expose a `FullName` property to display a person as a string.
+To make writing custom service code easier, let's first create a custom partial class for the `Person` entity, to expose a `FullName` property to display a person as a string.

 As we did before, we can simply set the `extend="true"` attribute on the `edm:customize` element of the `person` object's configuration, as shown below.